syncfusion-content/asp.netwebforms-docs/aspnet/DocIO/Getting-Started.md

 {% endhighlight %}

-_Table_ _4_: _Supported file formats in various platforms to load and save the document using DocIO_
+_Supported file formats in various platforms to load and save the document using DocIO_

 <table>
 <tr>